HarrisonMc555/HarrisonMc555.github.io/_posts/2020-12-02-day-2-password-philosphy.md

     return password_valids.count(True)
 ```

 This is a pretty common pattern I follow when writing code.
-Break pieces into bite-size chunks, then string them
+Break pieces into bite-size chunks, then combine them
 together with descriptive names in between.

 And now for the moment of truth: